jacoblb64/pico_rgb_keypad_hid/README.md

 # PICO rgb HID keypad

+Forked from qbaldson's [project](https://github.com/qbalsdon/pico_rgb_keypad_hid) which was a great starting point.
+I'll be adding my configurations and tweaks here!

+original readme as follows:
+___

 ### All files are in the repository because I know they work.
 I have also reference the authors so that updates may be located should this repository fall behind

 # Steps for basic install